Paramore (album)

-Paramore is the fourth studio album by American rock band Paramore.
-It was released on April 5, 2013, through Fueled by Ramen as a follow-up to Brand New Eyes (2009).
-Recorded between April and November 2012, the album was described by the band as being a "statement" and a reintroduction of the band to the world and to themselves.
-It is the first album without guitarist Josh Farro, the only album without drummer Zac Farro and the final album with bassist Jeremy Davis before his departure in 2015.
+Paramore is the fourth studio album by the American rock band Paramore, released on April 5, 2013, through Fueled by Ramen.
+It was recorded between April and November 2012 and produced by Justin Meldal-Johnsen, with lead guitarist Taylor York co-producing on four tracks.
+It is the first album without guitarist Josh Farro, the only album without drummer Zac Farro, and the final album with bassist Jeremy Davis before his departure in 2015.

-The album was produced by Justin Meldal-Johnsen, with lead guitarist Taylor York co-producing on four tracks.
-In contrast to band's previous work, the production of Paramore contains the band's experimentation with new musical genres, such as new wave and funk rock, and features three acoustic interludes.
-Paramore received acclaim from music critics, who praised the band's maturity and experimentation in terms of musicianship as well as Williams' vocals and overall presence on the album.
+The band described the album as being a "statement" and a reintroduction of the band to the world and to themselves.
+In contrast to the band's previous work, the production of Paramore showcases the band's experimentation with new musical genres, such as new wave and funk rock, and features three acoustic interludes.

+Paramore was acclaimed by music critics, who praised the band's maturity and experimentation in terms of musicianship as well as Williams' vocals and overall presence on the album.
 Several publications included the album in their year-end lists, including The A.V.
 Club and The Guardian.

-Paramore was a commercial success, debuting at number one on the US Billboard 200 with first-week sales of 106,000 copies.
+It was a commercial success, debuting at number one on the US Billboard 200 with first-week sales of 106,000 copies.
 The album also topped the charts in Argentina, Australia, Brazil, Ireland, and New Zealand, where it became their first album to reach the peak.
 It also became their second chart topper in the United Kingdom.
-In March 2016, Paramore was certified platinum by the Recording Industry Association of America (RIAA), for sales exceeding 1,000,000 units.
+In March 2016, Paramore was certified platinum by the Recording Industry Association of America (RIAA), for sales exceeding 1,000,000 units in the United States.
 The group followed the record release with The Self-Titled Tour in promotion, with European, North American, Asian, Latin American, and Oceania legs announced.
 In 2014, the band co-headlined Monumentour with Fall Out Boy.
 A deluxe edition of the album was released on November 24, 2014, which includes two new tracks, a demo, a re-recorded version of "Hate to See Your Heart Break", and live tracks of songs from their previous albums.

 Four singles were released from the album: "Now", "Still Into You", "Daydreaming", and the Grammy-winning song "Ain't It Fun".
 "Still Into You" and "Ain't It Fun" have reached top ten positions on various charts in the United States and have been certified double platinum by the RIAA, making Paramore the first of the band's albums to have produced more than one double-platinum single.

-In November 2022, the band changed the album cover on streaming services to an image of Hayley Williams shot from behind for unknown reasons.
+In November 2022, the band changed the album cover on streaming services to an image of Hayley Williams shot from behind.
+The denim jacket, worn by Williams, reads "Grow Up", the name of a song on the album.
+The change is speculated to be due to legal disputes between the band and former bassist Jeremy Davis.
+The 10th anniversary vinyl reissue, released in January 2024, uses this cover.